KonsanAlide/KonsanNet/README.md

 ## Modified stuff:
 ### this version modify some things, show as:
 *  1.fix the bug that mistakenly use the condition in the CXEvent,
-*  2.add a thread cache to reduce the locks
+*  2.add a thread cache in the task thread, use local thread cache to reduce the access times to the memory cache.
+*  3.add the forward logic and state machine logic to access the remote object in the server.
+*  4.migrate the compression and encryption to the asynchronous task thread
+*  5.add thread pool to elastically use threads

 ## Notice:
 *  1.before compile this project, you need to unzip the cryptlib.zip in path:'third_libs/i386/windows/debug', and unzip the libcryptopp.zip in the path:'third_libs/x64/linux'